-What started as a seemingly small controversy – the government requiring employers to provide contraception to employees – has turned into a major can of worms.
+What started as a seemingly small controversy – the government requiring employers to provide healthcare coverage for employees that includes contraception – has turned into a major can of worms.

 Turns out it’s not simply about the Catholic Church and birth control.
 It has become a discussion about an employer’s conscience versus the government’s demands.